maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 The sample questions are in English.

 We would encourage colleagues to release their materials under a creative commons licence.
+Please contact the developers.

+# Moodle courses released with STACK #

+STACK is released with a demonstration course.

+     /qtype_stack/samplequestions/STACK-demo.mbz

+This contains many of the materials listed below.
+You can "restore" this into your version of Moodle.
+It has a number of quizzes, pre-created with questions and deployed versions.

 # Materials released with STACK #